bazelbuild/rules_apple/doc/common_info.md

  Support for this option is tracked in b/35451264, but because of the tree artifact issues, it isn't really useful at the moment.
 -->

+### Localization Handling

+The Apple bundling rules now have support for limiting which \*.lproj directories are copied as part of your build using `--define "apple.locales_to_include=foo,bar,bam"` where `foo,bar,bam` are the exact names of the locales to be included.
+For example `pt` may not be sufficient as `pt_BR` or `pt_PT` is likely the name of the lproj folder.

+Note that `Base.lproj` is always included if it exists.

+Without this flag, all locales are copied.

+This can be used to improve compile/debug/test cycles because most developers only work/test in one language.

 ## Info.plist Handling